apache/tvm/docs/dev/relay_add_pass.rst

 Adding a Compiler Pass to Relay
 ===============================

 Compiler passes can be used to collect data about Relay programs or transform them in various ways.
 The base class used to traverse programs is ``ExprFunctor``.
 Depending on what you want to do, there are subclasses ``ExprVisitor`` and ``ExprMutator`` that collect information or mutate the AST, respectively.

-At a high level, there are two key components to writing a pass:
+At a high level, there are three key components to writing a pass:

-- Creating one or more classes that traverse the program
+- Creating one or more C++ classes that traverse the program
-- Registering an API endpoint that performs the pass
+- Registering an API endpoint with the ``TVM_REGISTER_API`` macro that performs the pass
+- Wrapping the Python API hook in a neater interface

-In order to better understand the process of writing a pass, we will look at the constant folding pass (found in ``src/relay/pass/fold_constant.cc``) as a guide, because it is a relatively simple pass that incorporates both types of traversals.
+In order to better understand the process of writing a pass, we will look at the constant folding pass (found in ``src/relay/pass/fold_constant.cc`` and in ``python/tvm/relay/ir_pass.py``) as a guide, because it is a relatively simple pass that incorporates both types of traversals.

 Background
 ----------

 Constant folding involves evaluating expressions in the program that only involve constant values, then replacing those expressions with the result of evaluating them.
 The goal of this pass is to frontload all of the